-US to sanction 500 Russia-linked targets ahead of Ukraine war anniversary
+US sanctions 500 Russia-linked targets ahead of Ukraine war anniversary

 US reiterates support for Ukraine with largest package of economic restrictions as Republicans block military aid.

-The United States is to impose sanctions on more than 500 Russian-linked targets in response to Moscow’s invasion of Ukraine two years ago and the death in prison of opposition leader Alexey Navalny.
+The United States has issued sanctions on more than 500 Russian-linked targets in response to Moscow’s invasion of Ukraine two years ago and the death in prison of opposition leader Alexey Navalny.

-Washington will also impose new export restrictions on nearly 100 entities for providing support to Russia and take action to further reduce Russia’s energy revenues, US President Joe Biden said on Friday.
+Washington has also imposed new export restrictions on nearly 100 entities for providing support to Russia and take action to further reduce Russia’s energy revenues, US President Joe Biden said on Friday.

 Keep readinglist of 4 items